How to Cultivate a Productive MindsetDOWNLOAD FILE

 Farmers and those within the agricultural industry have a tendency to be eternal optimists, but with all of the variability in agriculture there are times when we can become overwhelmed and stressed more than normal.
 Having the right mindset can help increase productivity and resiliency, so we are better prepared when times are tough, and more able to manage our farms and take care of our families and ourselves.

 Think of your mindset as a free tool you can use to save time and energy, and get the most out of what you do.

 The body hears what the mind thinks.
-So choose your thoughts with purpose.
 Tell yourself that you can overcome any challenge.
 You can adapt.
 You have come through rough times before.
 You can do it again.
-You can’t always avoid difficult situations, but you can choose the thoughts you have when you experience them.
+You can’t always avoid difficult situations, but you can choose the reactions you have when you experience them.
 Try choosing three words to tell yourself to help maintain the mindset you want – like calm, capable and controlled.

 USE YOUR BREATH

 When faced with a challenge, first use your breath.
 Deep breathing calms the mind and can help you focus.
 It can also reduce chronic pain and improve sleep.
 Try breathing deeply five times, releasing the air slowly.
 Combine deep breathing with self-talk to boost productivity and stay on task.

 When things are beyond your control, the most productive step you can take is to accept it.
 Making acceptance a part of your mindset can save you time and energy by letting you focus on the solution instead of getting frustrated by the problem.
 Try making the word “accept” a part of your self-talk and using deep breathing as a time to pause, accept and begin problem solving

 - The human mind has 70,000 thoughts each day.
 That’s 70,000 opportunities (Cleveland Clinic, n.d.).

 - The typical brain is about 2 percent of your body weight but uses 20 percent of your energy (Jabr, 2012).